 The English Football League (EFL) disagreed with the recommendation from the committee report, outlining the £40 million contribution the gambling sector has in a season, emphasizing on the importance of this funding for the clubs, especially with the financial impact from the health crisis.
 The league will see more benefit to collaboration with the betting companies for gambling harm prevention, rather than imposing a ban on sponsorship deals.

 It is the behavior of some gambling operators that motivated the committee come up with the recommendations in the report.
 Some of them targeted vulnerable people with “inducements to continue gambling when the operators knew they could not afford to”, contributing to the gambling-related harm rather than working to prevent it.

-The Select Committee pointed out gambling harm affected the lives of 2 million people, worst case scenarios ending with suicides leaving families and friends devastated.
-The members recommend the industry should have more robust approach to regulation prioritizing the welfare of gamblers instead of operators’ profits.
+The Select Committee pointed out gambling harm affected the lives of 2 million people, worst-case scenarios ending with suicides leaving families and friends devastated.
+The members recommend the industry should have a more robust approach to regulation prioritizing the welfare of gamblers instead of operators’ profits.

-The report from the committee comes up with specific measures to tackle the issue of problem gambling, including testing new games against a series of harm indicators, the equalisation of speed of play and spin, new approach for operators regarding their clients’ affordability, as well as the creation of statutory independent Gambling Ombudsman Service, much like the one for the financial services.
+The report from the committee comes up with specific measures to tackle the issue of problem gambling, including testing new games against a series of harm indicators, the equalization of the speed of play and spin, a new approach for operators regarding their clients’ affordability, as well as the creation of statutory independent Gambling Ombudsman Service, much like the one for the financial services.